bsc-dom/dataclay-demos/federation-python/README.md

 Now, for each machine we will create an **application docker image** so we won't need to define any environment variable or any extra configuration to run our application (just docker run will be used)

-In `apps`folder we will find the following:
+In `hosts`folder we will find the following:

  - Dockerfile: docker file to create the application in an isolated way.
 We use one unique docker file with a build argument to change the entrypoint application and keep the configurations.
 Each application is developed in **python 3.6**
- - dClayTool.sh: dataClay script to get stubs (explained below)

-Per each host, we have a sub-folder with the following structure:
- - cfgfiles: contains dataClay configuration files
+ - common/cfgfiles: contains dataClay configuration files (same in all hosts)
+ - common/dataclay: contains dataclay docker-compose to start in each simulated host
- - src: contains code of the application using dataClay model (register the tram, print information...)
+ - Per each host, we have a sub-folder with the code of the application using dataClay model (register the tram, print information...)

 At this point we have N machines with dataClay docker images.

-"When we implement a class model we do not take into account anything about persistence, but when using it persistent objects have methods such as makePersistent that have not been defined as part of the class.
+When we implement a class model we do not take into account anything about persistence, but when using it persistent objects have methods such as makePersistent that have not been defined as part of the class.
 In order to be able to use such methods, and thus enable persistence of objects, the application needs to be linked with an automatically modified version of the classes.
 This modified version is what we refer as stub classes or simply stubs.
 A stub is a class file containing the modified version of the original class in order to be compatible with dataClay.
-It is important to understand that, besides the newly added methods, the rest of the class behaves just like the original one." - dataClay manual section 3.4
+It is important to understand that, besides the newly added methods, the rest of the class behaves just like the original one.

 To ease this process we will obtain the stubs and copy them into our **application docker image** as defined in the application Dockerfile.